-- Extract only the actual structure, content and hyperlinks from the generated HTML, dropping all in-lined CSS style attributes. - Translate HTML CSS style class names to semantic classes based on content.
+- Extract only the actual structure, content and hyperlinks from the generated HTML, dropping all in-lined CSS style attributes. - Translate FrameMaker HTML element class names to semantic classes based on displayed textual content.
 (See discussion of the example, below). - Translate name-anchors and image file names to content-based strings.
 In the course of changing image names, the script would also copy the images generated from

-FrameMaker to new image files with the new name (e.g. based on the RPL Predefined Function name).

-• Generate Qt Resource definition files (.qrc) for binding with RiverWare.
+- FrameMaker to image files with the new name (e.g. based on the RPL Predefined Function name). - Generate Qt Resource definition files (.qrc) for binding HTML and image files with RiverWare.